Exploring Data

 Tail Command

-To display the lineage of a certain dataset in a browser:
+commands allows you to explore metadata and lineage of datasets.
+For example to display the lineage of a certain dataset in a browser use:

 SQL Console

-Following comand will drop you into the SQL shell:
+Following command will drop you into the SQL shell:

 All datasets in your workspace should be available to you as tables: